ResearchComputing/Documentation/docs/cloud/aws/getting-started/customer-permission-boundary.md

 In order to ensure that this role is not breaking components deployed as part of the CU Boulder standard AWS Account Baseline there are certain restrictions on what this role can perform.
 Outside of these restrictions, the Customer Admin role will have full administrative privileges.

-All users, including Customer Administrators, automatically have Explicit Denial of the following actions:
+All Users, including Customer Administrators, automatically have Explicit Denial of the following actions:
 * Changes to OIT Cloud Admin Roles, Users, Policies, and Groups
 * Using AWS CloudTrail
 * Using AWS GuardDuty